New bounds for the Moser-Tardos distribution: Proof of Theorem

 \begin{definition}[Alternating paths] Given a witness subdag $G$, we define an \emph{alternating path} in $G$ to be a simple path which alternately proceeds forward and backward along the directed edges of $G$.
 For a vertex $v \in G$, the \emph{forward (respectively backward) path} of $v$ in $G$, is the maximal alternating path which includes $v$ and all the forward (respectively backward) edges emanating from $v$.
-(Because $G$ has in-degree and out-degree at most two, every vertex $v$ has a unique forward and backward path.)
+(These paths are unique since $G$ has in-degree and out-degree at most two).
 Note that if $v$ is a source node, then its backward path contains just $v$ itself. \end{definition}

 One type of alternating path, which is referred to as the \emph{W-configuration}, plays a particularly important role.

 \begin{definition}[The W-configuration] Suppose $v \approx (x, y)$ has in-degree at most one, and the backward path contain an \emph{even} number of edges, terminating at vertex $v' \approx (x', y')$.
 We refer to this alternating path as a \emph{W-configuration}.
 (See Figure~\ref{ffig1}.)